 This course is aimed at the student who is competent with basic English grammar and written expression, but desires to develop and hone critical thinking and writing skills.
 Instructional materials address a broad number of forms and methods used in academic and non-academic writing.
 Topics range from matters of prewriting practices and the writing process, to aspects of sentence structure and argument, and the elements of style.
 Through analysis of sample essays and excerpts, students will learn how to move from topic to technique - to apply effective writing and organizational strategies that distinguish good writing wherever it is found.

+Note(s): Only offered through Distance Education .
 This course may count as a Military Arts credit within the BMASc programme.

 ENE202 Cross-Currents of Thought in 20th-Century Literature: Modernism